SparkyVT/HPR-Rocket-Flight-Computer/README.txt

 It has similar functionality as a TeleMega, but without a smart-phone app and extra pyro channels.
 It has been flown and tested on multiple M-powered supersonic flights to 18K feet.
-For large projects, a backup computer such as the PerfectFlite StratoLogger is recommended.
+For large projects, a backup computer such as the PerfectFlite StratoLogger is strongly recommended.

 --------FEATURES----------
-800Hz 3-axis digital 24G and 200G accelerometer data logging
+700Hz 3-axis digital 24G and 200G accelerometer data logging
-800Hz 3-axis digital 2000dps gyroscope data logging
+700Hz 3-axis digital 2000dps gyroscope data logging
-800Hz of flight event data logging
+700Hz of flight event data logging
-800Hz of integrated speed, altitude, rotation data logging 20Hz of digital barometric data logging
+700Hz of integrated speed, altitude, rotation data logging 100Hz of quaternion rotation data logging
+20Hz of digital barometric data logging
 10Hz of magnetic data logging
 8Hz of GPS data logging